 Compatible displays & PC interfaces

-Digital (USB) power module, to interface THZ-B heads with a PC (software included).
+Analog (BNC) power module, to interface THZ-B heads with oscilloscopes and lock-in amplifiers.

 Spectral range110 - 3000 μm

 Typical rise time0.2 s